constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 * Topics in Geometric Group Theory, by Pierre de la Harpe

-* Automorphic Forms and Even Unimodular Lattices, by Chenevier and Lannes
+* Automorphic Forms and Even Unimodular Lattices, by Gaëtan Chenevier and Jean Lannes

 * The Geometry of Continued Fractions, by Oleg Karpenkov